Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:11:17.21] - Lucia Cerchie That's leaving in.

-[00:12:40.11] - Anthony Campolo We'll get more into that once you get more into the data flow.
-Let's go ahead and just do the create our directory structure for the steps and API over here.
+[00:12:40.11] - Anthony Campolo We'll get more into that once we get more into the data flow.
+Let's go ahead and create our directory structure for the StepZen API over here.

 [00:13:01.06] - Anthony Campolo Yeah, I got it.
 Yeah.
-I should point out too, that this, that picture you saw at the top, which I felt pretty proud about, is going to be changed very soon because it's off brand, so your only chance to see it.
+I should point out too that the picture you saw at the top, which I felt pretty proud about, is going to be changed very soon because it's off-brand, so this is your only chance to see it.

 [00:13:14.01] - Lucia Cerchie Right.
 So I'm grabbing.